Availity/availity-angular/README.md

 $ npm install availity-angular --save
 ```

-## Upgrading from 1.x

-Tha `availity-angular` SDK has been upgraded from Angular 1.2.28 to Angular 1.5.x.
-Please review the notes below:

 ## Acknowledgments

 The Availity Angular lib was heavily inspired by multiple open source frameworks.
 If for some reason a library could not be used directly (IE8 limitation), we've reused that projects code directly in this project.
 Please check out the libs below for some beautifully written code.

 + [Angular Strap](https://github.com/mgcrea/angular-strap)